Product

 Self-powered treadmill

-In order to maximize the effect of reverse walking, it is recommended to perform reverse walking training for 10-15 minutes a day, three to four times a week.
+To maximize the effect of reverse walking, it is recommended to perform 10-15 minutes of reverse walking training every day, three to four times a week.

-Just because we "exercise" to walk forward effortlessly every day, when we suddenly have to walk backward, it is a challenge for the body and mind, and they have to break the routine and make corresponding adjustments.
+Because we exercise every day to move forward effortlessly, when we suddenly have to move backward, it is a challenge for both our body and mind, and they have to break the norm and make corresponding adjustments.

-When you are already well-trained and no longer a novice in backward walking, you can try running backwards, hehe~
+When you have trained to perfection and are no longer a novice walking backwards, you can try running backwards, hehe~

-The School of Medicine at Cardiff University in the UK has conducted research on the benefits of running backwards: running backwards can reduce front knee pain.
-Research conducted by the University of South Stellenbosch shows that combining forward and backward running can improve circulatory and respiratory health.
+Cardiff University School of Medicine in the UK conducted a study on the benefits of running backwards: it can alleviate pain in the front knee.
+A study from Nansterenburg University shows that combining forward and reverse running can improve circulatory and respiratory health.

 Walking backwards on treadmill benefits